codingwithcn/codingwithcn/README.md

   - __NnajiGAI__ - Stands for Nnaji Google Ai.
 It was suppose to use google gmail system to access emails from a gmail account, and then process the email before sending a reply back.
 But unfortunately I was not able to access my google account so I had to use ICloud, was to lazy to come up with a new name, so I kept NnajiGAI.
 The real purpose was to create groccery reminders for my family members, telling them about finished items, so they will know what they will need to get next time they go shopping.

   - __CodeAnyWhere__ - This project was meant to create a server on your computer using flask framework.
 Allowing you to access and make changes to your computer files and folders from where-ever you are.
-The program runs on a locla network.
+The program runs on a local network.
 But if you would like to make it accessible anyway you would need to open your ip address to allow incoming connections

   __Projects I am currently working on__:
   -